Find Grad Schools

 20 Yearly Graduations

 The 16th most popular school in the country for pharmacy majors who are seeking their master's degree is University of Pittsburgh - Pittsburgh Campus.
 Each year, around 32,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $19,092 per year, while in-state graduate students, on average, pay $24,118 per year.
-For the 2020-2021 academic year, 20 master's degrees were handed out to pharmacy majors at Pitt.
+The average in-state tuition for full-time undergraduates is $19,760 per year, while in-state graduate students, on average, pay $24,962 per year.
+During the most recent year for which we have data, 20 people received their master's degree in pharmacy from Pitt.
+About 67% of this group were women, and 6% were students from an underrepresented racial-ethnic group.

 #17